 - Have written verification of at least one of the following

 - Homelessness - living on the street or otherwise homeless

 - Coming from short-term emergency shelter or transitional housing

 - Eviction from a private dwelling (Eviction Notice)

 - Call 970-686-2368 or come into First United Methodist Church of Windsor from Mon-Thur., 9am-3pm to pick up an application

 - A Stepping Stones Board Member will call you within 24/48 hours to schedule an intake appointment

-- For your intake appointment, you will need to bring your completed application, a copy of your notice, and a government issued photo ID
+- For your intake appointment, you will need to bring your completed application, itemized utility bill and the cutoff or disconnect notice, and a government issued photo ID

 How often can I apply?